ffraile/computer_science_tutorials/README.md

 Each teaching unit contains:
 - **Tutorials:** Follow along tutorials for each of the classes.
 - **Class Exercises:** Exercises to do during class to better understand the content.
 Class exercises **must** be submitted after every class.
-- **Extra Exercises:** Extra exercises you can do prepare for the exam
+- **Exam Exercises:** Extra exercises you can do prepare for the exam

 ## Programming Fundamentals